NATO nations ready to jointly respond to attacks in space

 Around 80 countries have satellites, and private companies are moving in, too.
 In the 1980s, just a fraction of NATO's communications was via satellite.
 Today, it's at least 40 per cent.
 During the Cold War, NATO had more than 20 stations, but new technologies mean the world's biggest security organization can double its coverage with a fifth of that number.

-NATO's collective defense clause has only been activated once, when the members rallied behind the United States following the Sept.
+NATO's collective defence clause has only been activated once, when the members rallied behind the United States following the Sept.
 11, 2001, attacks.

-Biden has been trying to reassure them since taking office and will use the summit as a formal opportunity to underline America's commitment to its European allies and Canada.
+President Joe Biden has been trying to reassure them since taking office and has used the summit, his first at NATO, as a formal opportunity to underline America's commitment to its European allies and Canada.

+Biden said Monday that Article 5 is "a sacred obligation" among allies.
+"I just want all of Europe to know that the United States is there," he said.
+"The United States is there."